evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 {:.caption}
 Obtain the Pull Secret under the cluster creation UI.
 You can also find the CodeReady Containers download URL here by right-clicking the "Download Code-Ready Containers" button and choosing "Copy Link Location".

-The pull secret is found on [cloud.redhat.com/openshift](https://cloud.redhat.com/openshift/):
+Your pull secret is found on [cloud.redhat.com](https://cloud.redhat.com/openshift/):

 1. Login to [cloud.redhat.com/openshift](https://cloud.redhat.com/openshift/).
 1. Select *Clusters* from the side menu.